andriyukr/anafi_ros/README.md

 # ROS Bridge for Parrot Drones
 This ROS package contains interface to Olympe SDK.
-Currently, it supports oly the Parrot Anafi drone.
+Currently, it supports only the Parrot Anafi drone.

 ## Overview